 Maintenance of Gravel Road

-Dura Patching, repair of potholes and asphalt maintenance is the city’s responsibility.
+Dura Patching, repair of potholes, and asphalt maintenance are the city’s responsibilities.
 They use spreaders and milling machines to maintain the asphalt roads.

 The city repairs any damaged curbs and sidewalks to avoid trip hazards for the public.